The human skin consists of two major structures. These skin structures are the Epidermis and Dermis.

 Wildcrafted Herbal Products 2006

-MYO is not a substitute for medical care, and offers no health warranties or guarantees of any kind.
+Not Medical Care This is not a substitute for medical care, and offers no health warranties or guarantees of any kind.
 The information provided on these pages is not meant to be a substitute for medical advice from your doctor or health care provider.
-Users of MYO are advised that health advice is often subject to updating and refining due to medical research and developments.
-MYO is committed to bringing you the most up to date information, however, we make no guarantee that the information herein is the most recent on any particular subject.
+Gaia readers are advised that health advice is often subject to updating and refining due to medical research and developments.
+Gaia is committed to bringing you the most up to date information, however, we make no guarantee that the information herein is the most recent on any particular subject.
 You are encouraged to consult with your health care provider with any questions or concerns you may have regarding any health condition that you may have before starting any health or body care program.